manitou48/crystals/README.txt

 drift.spin   propeller program to send micros to NTP host

+Drift.java   java program to send micros to NTP host for ridgeosft robot

 gpspps.spin  propeller program to use GPS pps and cnt

 ds3231.ino   MCU program with RTC to send 1khz ticks to NTP host